Pörkölt: Outside Hungary

 There is a different style Hungarian pörkölt stew, tokány, a Transylvanian stew that does not emphasize the use of paprika as much as the pörkölt in Hungary proper.
 These are stews using black pepper and kitchen herbs like marjoram for spices instead, often made with mixed meats, vegetables and wild mushrooms, depending on the season and the region.
 Tokány is often served topped with sour cream, and puliszka (polenta) or boiled potatoes are served as the side dish.

-In the Czech Republic, pörkölt is made with pork, beer, dark bread and caraway.
-Often large Czech knedlíky dumplings are served with it.
 In Slovakia, the dish is called perkelt and is served with Halušky dumplings.
-Goulash (Polish: Gulasz) is similar to Hungarian Pörkölt, and is also popular in Poland, usually being eaten with potatoes.